 We currently rely on third parties for the large-scale production of GB-102 as well as for our product candidates used in preclinical testing and clinical trials, including supply of active pharmaceutical ingredient drug substance, sunitinib, as well as polymers used in the formulations, such as PLGA, injection devices, other raw materials, and for the sterilization of the finished product.
-We intend to build our own manufacturing capabilities, and it is common that various aspects of the development program, such as manufacturing methods, may be altered in an effort to optimize yield, manufacturing batch size, minimize costs and achieve consistent quality and results.
+Based on our current operating plan, which is subject to change pursuant to our strategic review, we intend to build our own manufacturing capabilities for our polymer-based product candidates, and it is common that various aspects of the development program, such as manufacturing methods, may be altered in an effort to optimize yield, manufacturing batch size, minimize costs and achieve consistent quality and results.
 Such changes carry the risk that they will not achieve these intended objectives.
 Any of these changes could cause our product candidates to perform differently and affect the results of planned clinical trials or other future clinical trials conducted with the altered materials.
 This could delay completion of clinical trials, require the conduct of bridging clinical trials or the repetition of one or more clinical trials, increase clinical trial costs, delay approval of our product candidates and jeopardize our ability to commercialize our product candidates and generate revenue.